Hill Hall 627

 Ph.D.
 Anthropology, Emory University, 1997.

 Forthcoming (Co-author) Perpetrators: Engaging Humanity's Dark Side.
-[Contracted manuscript under post-peer review revision]
+[Forthcoming in Spring 2023]

-2022 The Anthropological Witness: Lesson from the Khmer Rouge Tribunal.
-Ithaca, NY: Cornell University Press [forthcoming in summer/fall 2022]
+2022 Anthropological Witness: Lesson from the Khmer Rouge Tribunal.
+Ithaca, NY: Cornell University Press [forthcoming in fall 2022]

 2022 (Co-editor) The Oxford Handbook of Transitional Justice.
-Oxford University Press [forthcoming in spring 2022]
+Oxford University Press [forthcoming in fall 2022]

 2021 It Can Happen Here: White Power and the Rising Threat of Genocide in the US.
 New York: NYU Press.